 Here are some freelancers proofreading profiles on Fiverr for reference.

 - Fiverr Proofreader Profile No.3 – Newzealandgirl

 Clickworker is looking for proofreaders to check & correct text in the description of cities, hotels, products & software.

-They are always seeking for people who have an excellent command on English, enjoy correcting grammatical errors & must be able to keep the job instructions in mind.
+They are always seeking people who have an excellent command of English, enjoy correcting grammatical errors & must be able to keep the job instructions in mind.

-Initially, you first need to qualify as an author to handle a few texts creation jobs before you can take the assessment test for Proofreading jobs.
+Initially, you first need to qualify as an author to handle a few text creation jobs before you can take the assessment test for Proofreading jobs.

-Being a Clickworker Proofreader, you can access to better paid jobs if you continue to deliver good work results.
+Being a Clickworker Proofreader, you can access better-paid jobs if you continue to deliver good work results.
 So, ensure you are giving your 100%.

 Indeed is a job searching website where you can find online jobs including proofreading jobs as well.

 Even though it’s a great site to find jobs but sometimes, you might stumble upon poor quality jobs.
 That’s why you need to do your own research to dig out the best ones.

 The best thing you can do is set-up a job alert for proofreading jobs that will notify you regarding the latest jobs straight into your inbox.